 Log onto the airport website(s) before your travels.
 Most airport websites have a directory of stores, restaurants and services.
 Get the scoop on which terminal or concourse you’ll likely land in, and familiarize yourself with what’s available.

 If you’re traveling with kids, find the children’s attractions.
-Some airports have lame play areas (DIA’s goofy rabbit on on the Mezzanine level of Concourse B comes to mind), but Boston’s Logan International Airport has a branch of Beantown’s fabulous Children’s Museum.
+Some airports have lame play areas, but Boston’s Logan International Airport has a branch of Beantown’s fabulous Children’s Museum.
 And little ones can pretend to be air traffic controllers and load luggage at the “Kids on the Fly” interactive play area designed by the Chicago Children’s Museum in O’Hare’s Terminal 2.

 Consider a day pass to an airline’s lounge.
 If you don’t belong to a the Delta Crown Club or United’s Red Carpet Club, ask about day passes to the facilities, which might include showers, computers or complimentary snacks and drinks.
 Day passes range from about $30 to $60.